Blog

 We’ll look at a few examples of web apps a little later, but first, what are the top benefits of designing a web app?

-What are the benefits of a web app?
+What are the benefits of a making a web app?

 Multi-platform compatibility